larryyueli/okshell/README.md

 You could be in one of two modes when using OkShell: NORMAL mode or CONFIG mode.

 When you are in NORMAL mode, you just want to run some command (90% of use cases).
-Just do

-    $ ok whatever you want to do
+Just type `ok` followed by whatever you want to do

 For example,

     $ ok replace "good" with "great" in all txt files

-When you are in CONFIG mode occasionally, you want to run some administrative tasks.
-Just type `ok` twice, followed by some adminitrative command, for example
+When you are in CONFIG mode occasionally, you want to run some configuration tasks.
+Just type `ok` twice, followed by some configuration command, for example

     $ ok ok verbose off